 Many instructors also encourage students to develop their own Excel spreadsheet models to tackle OM issues.
 With this edition, we provide numerous examples at chapter end on how to do so.
-"Creating Your Own Excel Spreadsheets" examples now appear in Chapters 1, 2, 4, 8, 12, and 13, Supplement 6, Supplement 7, and Modules A, B, and F. We hope these eleven samples will help expand students' spreadsheet capabilities.
+"Creating Your Own Excel Spreadsheets" examples now appear in Chapters 1, 2, 4, 8, 12 (2 examples), and 13, Supplement 6, and Supplement 7.
+We hope these nine samples will help expand students' spreadsheet capabilities.